gardener/gardener/docs/proposals/26-workload-identity.md

     name: foo
     namespace: garden-local
     uid: 54d09554-6a68-4f46-a23a-e3592385d820
-  durationSeconds: 600 # Optional field, gardener will set default value of 3600 seconds for token duration if the field is unset.
+  expirationSeconds: 600 # Optional field, gardener will set default value of 3600 seconds for token duration if the field is unset.
 status:
   token: eyJhbGciOiJ....OkBBrVWA # The generated OIDC token
   expirationTimestamp: 2024-02-09T16:35:02Z